victorflorez/victorflorez.github.io/index.md

 ---
-layout: page
-title: ""

 ---
+title:  "Education"
+mathjax: true
+layout: post
+categories:
+  -github
+  -website
+---

-  **Victor A. Florez-Garcia**
+## Victor A. Florez-Garcia**

   @vitorflorez

-  **About:**
+## About:
 I am an assistant professor at the Department of Public Health at Universidad del Norte, Barranquilla - Colombia.

+## Research Areas:
-  **Research Areas:** My interests lie at the intersection between environmental exposures and children´s neurodevelopmental outcomes.
+My interests lie at the intersection between environmental exposures and children´s neurodevelopmental outcomes.
 Also, I´m interested in the latest generation of quantitative methods in epidemiology and new causal inference methods.
 Currently, I´m studying the effect of heavy metal mixtures on children's cognitive abilities.